Aral-Sarrafi/Advanced_Lane_Finding/README.md

 3- After detecting the pixels that are corresponding to the left and right lanes a second order polynomial is fit to the pixels.

+4- The curvature of the detected second order polynomial is estimated using the function **Lane_Curveture**.
+Moreover, the deviation of the car from the center of the road is measured with the function **center_offset**.

 These steps are implemented in the **Image_Lane_detection**.
 This function gets the binary_warped image as the input and fit the second order polynomial to the lane lines.
 Figure Below shows the output of this function.

 <img src = "./output_images/detected_lanes.jpg" width = "500">